Makuwro/help-articles/articles/policies/privacy.md

 # Privacy Policy
+> Effective on February 7, 2022.
+Version 1.

 Thanks for taking the time to read our privacy policy!
 When writing this, we wanted to be as clear as possible on the data we collect and how we use it; however, if you still have questions or concerns about our privacy practices, you can email us at [privacy@makuwro.com](mailto:privacy@makuwro.com).

+# Definitions
+* "Makuwro" refers to Makuwro, the service.

+* "We" and "us" refer to Makuwro, LLC, the company.

+* "Users" refer to everyone who uses Makuwro.

+* "Members" refer to registered users of Makuwro.

+* "Followers" refer to members who follow you on Makuwro.

+* "Friends" refer to members who you follow and follow you back on Makuwro.

+* "Submissions" refer to content that you upload, such as art, literature, characters, blogs, and terms.

 # Children under 13
 Makuwro is expressly not for children under the age of 13.

 If you're under 13, please don't use Makuwro.
+If you created an account, we will ban it until you turn 13 *and* until your parents email us.
+However, if you are still banned for this reason when you turn 18, send us an email and we'll to unban you.

-If you're an adult and believe that your child gave us information, please email [privacy@makuwro.com](mailto:privacy@makuwro.com) with the username of your child.
+If you're an adult and believe that we have information about your child, please email [privacy@makuwro.com](mailto:privacy@makuwro.com) with the username of your child.
 You can find their username in the URL of your child's profile.

 # Data you give us
 ## Your display name